Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Discussion

-Some of the small clusters are not as well separated as the best clusters in Table \ref{tab.clusters}.
-Their $\Psi$-values exceed 1/4 (cf.\;also Table \ref{tab.7.clusters}).
 Evaluation function $\Psi$ is always larger than the escape probability of the random link-node-link walker \cite{evans2009line}, for small clusters only slightly larger, because the denominator of the second term in the definition of $\Psi$ (Equation\,\,\ref{eq.Psi}) is very large.
-That means, for $\Psi < 1/2$ the random walker's probability to remain within the cluster is always larger than to escape from it in the next step.
+That means, for $\Psi < 1/2$ the random walker's probability to remain within the cluster is always larger than to escape from it in the next step ($P_\mathrm{esc} < 1/2$).

-Translating the definition of weak communities \cite{Radicchi2004defining} into the language of link clustering \shortcite{havemann_communities_2019}, we can deduce that all clusters obtained here are link communities in the weak sense.
+An ordinary random walker hopping from node to node escapes from a \emph{weak} node community as defined by \shortciteN{Radicchi2004defining} also with a probability $P_\mathrm{esc} < 1/2$.
+Translating the definition of weak communities into the language of link clustering \shortcite{havemann_communities_2019}, we can deduce that all clusters obtained here are link communities in the weak sense.

 Recently \citeN{Kristensen2018IR-end} determined disjoint co-citation clusters of 332 authors highly cited as first authors in 106 IR journals in the period 2011--2015.
 His aim was to visualise the ``communicative-sociological structures'' of the discipline.
 He admits that neglecting co-authors of highly cited first authors can cause biases towards some authors, especially towards authors of theorising works.
 He found some authors with a ``fairly stable position in the network'' but others ``whose work is used for positioning by several camps may shift camps depending on the specific threshold values" (p.\;247).